C2SM/c2sm.github.io/tools/scaling_analysis.md

 # Scaling Analysis Tool

-The Scaling Analysis Tool automatically creates and launches several ICON run scripts based on a given experiment with different numbers of nodes to analyze the strong scaling[<sup>1</sup>](#1).
-Once the experiment runs are complete, the tool reads the timings from the log files and produces summary plots of efficiency, node hours and wallclock against the number of nodes.
+The Scaling Analysis Tool automates the creation of multiple ICON run scripts for a given experiment, varying the number of nodes to assess strong scaling efficiency.
+Strong scaling efficiency measures how effectively the task's performance improves with more nodes.
+It then analyzes the experiment runs, extracts timing data from log files, and generates summary plots that show efficiency, node hours, and wallclock time in relation to the number of nodes used.

 The tool comes in handy when applying for a [production project at CSCS](https://www.cscs.ch/user-lab/allocation-schemes/production-projects),